fearful-symmetry/zebrasend/README.md

     zebrasend [OPTIONS] <SUBCOMMAND>

 OPTIONS:
     -c, --config-file <FILE>
     -h, --help                  Print help information
     -p, --printer <PRINTER>     Printer from the specified config to use [default: default] -s, --style <STYLE>         Style from the specified config to use [default: default] -V, --version               Print version information

 SUBCOMMANDS:
-    file       Send a ZPL file to the printer help       Print this message or the help of the given subcommand(s) message    Send a string message to the printer.
-Individual words will be printed to new lines, use quotes to print on a single line sgd        Send SGD commands to printer via telnet
+    file        Send a ZPL file to the printer ftp         send and delete files via FTP help        Print this message or the help of the given subcommand(s) message     Send a string message to the printer.
+Individual words will be printed to new lines, use quotes to print on a single line printers    Print a list of configured printers sgd         Send SGD commands to printer via telnet styles      Print a list of configured styles
 ```

 ```